-The chain brake should be activated when starting.
+The chain brake must be engaged when the chain saw is started.

 WARNING!
 Kickback may occur when the nose or tip of the guide bar touches an object, and cause a lightning fast reverse reaction, kicking the guide bar up and towards the operator.
 May cause serious personal injury.